SI 2020 Monetary Economics

 Anna Cieslak, Duke University and NBER

-Hao Pang, Duke University
+Hao Pang, University of Texas at Dallas

 Common Shocks in Stocks and Bonds